 This plan focuses on reducing emissions first by making cleaner modes of transportation the easy option.
 Reducing the amount of vehicle miles driven is critical to achieving carbon emission reduction goals.
-Providing safe and easy access to walking, rolling, and biking has the added benefit of promoting better health.
+Providing safe and easy access to walking, rolling (e.g., using scooters, skateboards, rollerblades, wheelchairs, etc.), and biking has the added benefit of promoting better health.

-In addition to reducing vehicle miles travel through mode shift, this plan also recognizes that there are times when people are going to need cars.
+In addition to reducing vehicle miles traveled through mode shift, this plan also recognizes that there are times when people are going to need cars.
 Electric vehicles offer cleaner alternatives to internal combustion engines both in terms of GHG emissions and local air pollution.
-By enabling accelerated adoption of electric vehicles through charging infrastructure buildout, the city can help move toward a more sustainable transportation future.
+By enabling accelerated adoption of electric vehicles through charging infrastructure build-out, the city can help move toward a more sustainable transportation future.
 As much as possible, the city is focused on the electrification of car-sharing services to better support those who do not own a car.